ixxeL2097/k3s/documentation/03-standard-procedure.md

 ## Full install step 5 : Istio-operator install

-Creae the `istio-system` namespace before if needed and create a `Secret` containing your wildcard certificate that you plan to use as TLS encryption for your whole infrastructure:
+Creae the `istio-system` namespace before if needed and create a `Secret` containing your wildcard certificate and the associated private key that you plan to use as TLS encryption for your whole infrastructure.
+You can generate your certificate with any PKI (like Vault) or as a self signed wildcard certificate:

 ```
 kubectl create secret tls fredcorp-wildcard-cert --key="certs/private.key" --cert="certs/cert.crt" -n istio-system